antvis/G6/packages/site/docs/manual/core-concept/element.en.md

 }
 ```

-### Custom Combinations
+### Custom Combo

 If the built-in combination elements do not meet your needs, you can customize combination elements.
-For more details, please refer to [Custom Combinations](/manual/custom-extension/element#自定义组合).
+For more details, please refer to [Custom Combo](/en/manual/custom-extension/element#custom-combo).